rason-developer/Tellers/README.md

     ```

 3. Set up environment variables:
-    Create a `.env` file in the root directory and add the following:
+    Create a `.env` file in the root directory(Server directory) and add the following:
     ```env
     MONGO_URI=your_mongodb_uri
     JWT_SECRET=your_jwt_secret
-    SOCKET_PORT=your_socket_port
+    SERVER_PORT= Your server port
     EMAIL_API_KEY=your_sendgrid_api_key
     ```

 4. Start the server:
     ```sh
-    npm run dev
+    npm run dev or npm start
     ```

 5. (Optional) To run the project with Docker: